Azure Databricks for R developers

 Clusters

-Azure Databricks Compute provide compute management for both single nodes and large clusters.
+Azure Databricks compute provide compute management for both single nodes and large clusters.
 You can customize cluster hardware and libraries according to your needs.
 Data scientists will generally begin work either by creating a cluster or using an existing shared cluster.
 Once you have access to a cluster, you can attach a notebook to the cluster or run a job on the cluster.

 - For small workloads which only require single nodes, data scientists can use single node compute for cost savings.